THE BSM IN THE COMMUNITY

 The BSM is excited to be a community partner for the Arts for Children and Youth (AFCY) artist-in-residence program.
 AFCY’s mandate is to engage young people living in priority neighbourhoods in high quality and accessible arts educational programs that are meaningful, relevant and collaboratively developed with community and education partners.
 AFCY positions arts programs in schools and neighbourhood venues as a means of building community, and empowering marginalized children and youth to reach their full potential as artists and social contributors.
 The BSM is excited to be a community partner for Arts for Children and Youth artist-in-residence program.

-The Bata Shoe Museum is proud to be the venue sponsor for The Shoe Project.
+The Bata Shoe Museum is proud to be a supporter of The Shoe Project.
 This unique imitative grew from the efforts of three women: Novelist Katherine Govier, who wanted to help immigrant women polish their writing skills in English, BSM Senior Curator Elizabeth Semmelhack, who was interested in presenting immigration stories at the Bata Shoe Museum, and a private sponsor, who wanted to help women newcomers to Canada.

 The Shoe Project has evolved into an ongoing writing workshop for women who are new to Canada, directed by Katherine Govier.
-It is now in its fourth year.
-Members meet for eight weeks in spring and fall here at the BSM, where they exchange stories of arrival, and write about the role shoes play in old and new lives.
 Click here to read the stories of The Shoe Project.